Orson Scott Card: Shadow series and later writings

-While Card was writing books in the Shadow series, he also wrote a series of books focused on women in the Bible, novellas, and other novels.
+While Card was writing books in the Shadow series, he also wrote novellas, novels, and a series of books focused on women in the Bible.
 Card's The Women of Genesis series includes Sarah (2000), Rebekah (2002), and Rachel and Leah (2004).
 Card wrote three novellas in the 2000s; Space Boy (2007) is a children's story, Hamlet's Father (2008) is a retelling of Shakespeare's Hamlet, and Stonefather (2008) is the first story set in the Mithermages universe.
-The Crystal City (2003), is the sixth book in The Alvin Maker series.
+The Crystal City (2003) is the sixth book in The Alvin Maker series.

 Card wrote two young-adult fantasy trilogies in the 2010s.
 Mithermages is about a teenager growing up on a magical estate in rural Virginia; it includes The Lost Gate (2011), The Gate Thief (2013), and Gatefather (2015).
 The Pathfinder trilogy consists of Pathfinder (2010), Ruins (2012), and Visitors (2014), and follows a young man who can change the past.
 Card has also written several urban fantasies, including Magic Street (2005) and Lost and Found (2019), both of which are about teenagers with special powers.

 Card wrote the Christmas novel Zanna's Gift (2004), which was originally published under a pseudonym.
 A Town Divided by Christmas and a "Hallmark Christmas movie in prose" were published in 2018.
 Invasive Procedures (2007), a medical thriller co-written with Aaron Johnston, is based on a screenplay Johnston wrote, which is based on Card's novel Malpractice.